Introduction

 Maximum size

-Belmont allows two-story ADUs, providing the opportunity to maximize vertical space on your property.
+You can build two-story ADUs in Belmont, which gives the perfect opportunity to utilize the vertical space on your property.

 Standard

-For properties located in coastal zones, the permitting process may require an additional 2-4 weeks.
+If your property is located in coastal zones, the permitting process may require an additional 2-4 weeks, on top of the standard timelines.

 ADU size limitations